 3. Amendments

-If changes have been made this past year to the information set forth in your Articles of Organization (for an LLC) or Articles of Incorporation (for a corporation), you’re required to file an amendment with the state of formation.
+If changes have been made this past year to the information outlined in your Articles of Organization (for an LLC) or Articles of Incorporation (for a corporation), you’re required to file an amendment with the state of formation.
 These changes, for example, could include a company name change, or a change from member-management to manager-management, or vice versa.

 Filing Articles of Amendment indicate that the proper representatives of the company have agreed to changes.
 State approval verifies that your company has complied with legal standards and has officially recorded the changes.